Welcome to the Catalyst Pre-Development Project Request for Proposals (RFP)

 WE PROSPER TOGETHER REGIONAL PLAN

-WE PROSPER TOGETHER’S REGIONAL PLAN, Strategies for a Thriving and Inclusive Economy, is designed to guide the Capital Region toward a strong and equitable economy.
+WE PROSPER TOGETHER’S REGIONAL PLAN, Strategies for a Thriving and Inclusive Economy, is a roadmap to guide the Capital Region toward a strong and equitable economy.
 Shaped by thorough research and broad community engagement, the plan’s strategies focus on creating high-quality jobs, connecting disinvested communities to new opportunities, and ensuring equitable outcomes across the region.
 All applicants are encouraged to read the full Regional Plan and Executive Summary.

 II.
 FUNDING OPPORTUNITY AND BACKGROUND